-10 minutes.
-Stir in rum; remove glaze from heat.
 Set aside to cool completely.
-Brush mango stices with some of the glaze and let stand 10 minutes.
-Spray nonstick ridged grill pan with nonstick spray and so over medium-high heat.
-Add mango slices and grill, turning occasionally, over medium-low heat, until browned and nicely medium-low heat, until browned and nicely marked, 3 to 5 minutes.
+Brush mango slices with some of the glaze and let stand 10 minutes.
+Spray nonstick ridged grill pan with nonstick spray and set over medium-high heat.
+Add mango slices and grill, turning occasionally, over medium-low heat, until browned and nicely marked, 3 to 5 minutes.

 Place two mango slices in each of 4 dessert bowls.
-Top each serving with 1 scoop ice cream, 2 tables spoons toasted occonut, and 1 tablespoon almonds; top with additional mango slices.
+Top each serving with 1 scoop ice cream, 2 tablespoons toasted coconut, and 1 tablespoon almonds; top with additional mango slices.
 Drizzle each with remaining glaze.
-Serve wit remaining glaze.
 Serve with lime wedges, if desired.